mikeplis/mplis.github.io/_drafts/sfb360-reaches-and-steals.md

 #### [Pick number: Undrafted](http://football30.myfantasyleague.com/2015/options?L=63005&O=17&DISPLAY=DIVISION00), ADP: 202.1

 I understand that there are plenty of arguments against Ridley.
-There are two other accomplished RB's on the Jets' roster with similar playing styles to him.
+There are two other accomplished RB's on the roster with similar playing styles to him.
 He's coming off an ACL injury and might start this season on the PUP list.
 But despite all of that, someone took a shot on him in every other draft except for this one and the latest he was taken in the other drafts was pick 227.
 Do you want to know how badly nobody wanted to draft Stevan Ridley in this league?
 Lache Seastrunk and Thomas Rawls were drafted and Ridley was not.

 ### Honorable Mentions